ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 **E. Trigger e-mail to the Individual's mail-ID for OTP Trigger request**

-1. The system receives OTP service request with the parameters: id, session id, reqTime , txnId, MUA code, ver, MUA_Licensekey, idType, signature
+1. The system receives OTP service request with the parameters: individualId, requestTime, transactionID, Auth-Partner-ID, version, MISP-LicenseKey, individualIdType, signature and OTP channel
 2. The system then retrieves the mode of communication (i.e) e-mail or phone no configured for sending the notification
 3. Validates if the configured mode of communication is also registered
 4. Fetches the notification template as per admin configuration